drawat93/Oradian_Task/README.md

 # Scenarios Covered in this framework:

 a) To verify Login functionality of Instafin

-b) To verify logout functinality of Instafin
+b) To verify logout functionality of Instafin

-c) To verify User is able to create and complete tasks
+c) To verify user is able to create task

+d) To verify user is able to complete a task

-d) To verify user is able to lock his account
+e) To verify user is able to lock and unlock his account

-e) To verify correct user details are coming in profile page
+f) To verify correct user details are coming in profile page

 # Project Structure: